 The company has recently delivered a Helitak tank with the aircraft becoming the first Australian operator with the Helitak FT4500 tank on an Australian registered Blackhawk.

 McDermott Aviation continues to expand its local operations and invest in new systems to further improve the delivery of water/retardant on the fire ground.
 Apart from the newly launched Bell 214ST’s outfitted with the Helitak tank.
-McDermott Aviation also collaborated with Fireball International and Helitak Fire Fighting Equipment to display the new Fireball International camera/satellite technology that detects smoke and reports on the fire movement.
+McDermott Aviation also collaborated with Fireball International and Helitak Fire Fighting Equipment to display the new Fireball (now known as exci) International camera/satellite technology that detects smoke and reports on the fire movement.
 Two Bell 214s returned from their operations in Greece with one aircraft, each being unloaded at Fremantle and Geelong.
 The company is also investing in its fleet with a new Bell 214 under construction.

 In partnership with United Aero Helicopters again, Wildcat Helicopters brought Canadian registered Bell 412 airframes to work on NSW contracts.
 A new posting for two machines (Hlitack 274 and 275) with a permanent base at the ACT Rural Fire Service Hume helicopter base.
 Helitack 273 was noted at Camden in NSW.

 Valhalla Helicopters also returned to Australia.
 This season three machines were assembled at Albion Park airport after arrival by boat.
 C-FPSZ a Bell 205 or Helitack 252 and was joined by fellow Bell 205 C-GRUV or Helitack 253 and finally a Bell 212 C-GLFT or Helitack 254.